 Individual German representation at the Candidates level in the modern FIDE era has, however, been limited.
 The concentration of elite chess in the post-Soviet era around Russia, India, the USA, and China has meant that German players, however strong domestically and in team events, rarely accumulated sufficient supertournament results to qualify for the Candidates cycle.

-Bluebaum’s qualification via the World Cup offers a path that does not require sustained presence in elite invitational events.
-The knockout format rewards peak performance over a concentrated period.
-For players outside the standard supertournament rotation, it is the most accessible route into the Candidates field.
+Bluebaum’s qualification via the Grand Swiss offers a path that does not require sustained presence in elite invitational events throughout the year.
+For players outside the standard supertournament rotation, it remains one of the clearest routes into the Candidates field.

 His appearance at Paphos is consequently a significant moment for German chess.
 He is not just representing himself; he carries the expectation of a national chess community that has not seen one of its players at this stage in many years.